erdilS/Port-Windows-11-Xiaomi-Pad-5/guide/English/uninstall-en.md

 #### Restore the partition layout
 > [!Warning]
-> This will wipe your Android files.
+> It will wipe your Android files.
 Backup first if needed.
 ```cmd
 adb shell restore
 ```